lyrixx/lifestream/index.md

 Description
 -----------

-Lifestream is a stream manager/unifier for PHP.
+Lifestream is a stream unifier for PHP.
-Thanks this lib, you could easily fetch *last datas / status* from differents services :
+Thanks to this lib, you could easily fetch *last datas / status* from differents services:

 -  twitter
 -  flickr